Cedricpasquier/Projet_PWOM_Back/README.md

 ## Project requirement

-This project use Java 15.0.1 and MySql Database for the login API.
+This project use Java 15.0.1 and MySql Database.

 ### Setup the database :